Most People Never Recover a Fair Amount in Personal Injury Litigation

 Special damages are easy to understand.
 They are the hard numbers that can be quantified.
 Things like medical bills, funeral bills, and lost wages are considered special damages.
 These losses have a specific dollar value, with receipts to prove it.

 There is a lot that goes into the valuation of general damages.
 For simplicity, special damages often set the floor for monetary damages in a personal injury suit.
-What a case is actually worth rarely matters.
+But what a case is actually worth rarely matters.
 The real question is: what portion of these damages, if any, are legally recoverable?
 There are several factors that put caps on recovery that are out of your attorney’s control and will diminish the final settlement amount.

 The Three D’s of Insurance Claims: Deny, Delay, and Defend